 - Accept the work study award on your financial aid award found on My Student Center.

-- If more help is needed in finding a work study job, contact the Office of Student Financial Aid.
+- If more help is needed in finding a work study job, contact the Office of Financial Aid and Scholarships.
 Students who have not started working by the third week of the semester may lose the work study funding.

 How do I find a work study job?